-- int max_open_files: The approximate maximum number of file handles that the image cache will hold open simultaneously.
-This is not an iron-clad guarantee; the number of handles may momentarily exceed this by a small percentage.
-(Default = 100) - float max_memory_MB: The approximate maximum amount of memory (measured in MB) used for the internal "tile cache."
+- int max_open_files: The maximum number of file handles that the image cache will hold open simultaneously.
+(Default = 100) - float max_memory_MB: The maximum amount of memory (measured in MB) used for the internal "tile cache."
 (Default: 256.0 MB) - string searchpath: The search path for images: a colon-separated list of directories that will be searched in order for any image filename that is not specified as an absolute path.
 (Default: "") - string plugin_searchpath: The search path for plugins: a colon-separated list of directories that will be searched in order for any OIIO plugins, if not found in OIIO's lib directory.
 (Default: "") - int autotile, int autoscanline: These attributes control how the image cache deals with images that are not "tiled" (i.e., are stored as scanlines).